connexcs/docs/calling-card.md

 ![alt text][cc-14]

-2)	A form would open.
+2)	A form will open.
 Click on Edit button.

 ![alt text][cc-15]